smogon/sprites/README.md

 ## Gotchas

-Tup, like Git, tracks files, not directories.
+- Tup, like Git, tracks files, not directories.
 If you `readdir()` and forget to declare a dependency it won't catch it, like it would for `read()`.
 You can work around this by having build tools `stat()` any filenames they acquire.

+- DeflOpt performance can suffer under Wine due to repeatedly starting/shutting down `wineserver`.
+You can specify the server timeout with `wineserver -p<n>`, where `n` is the # of seconds (default 3).
+If you don't specify `n` it never shuts down.
+Sometimes wine will hang so you may want to instead pick something high like 30 seconds.

 ## License